notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ---
-title: 'Deploy Nestjs with Prisma to Heroku'
+title: 'Deploy NestJS with Prisma to Heroku'
-description: 'Deploy a Nestjs application with Prisma 2 to Heroku and connect to a PostgreSQL database.'
+description: 'Deploy a NestJS application with Prisma 2 to Heroku and connect to a PostgreSQL database.'
 published: true
 publishedAt: 2020-03-12T09:11:00.000Z
-updatedAt: 2020-03-12T09:11:00.000Z
+updatedAt: 2020-03-15T22:06:00.000Z
 tags:
-  - Nestjs
+  - NestJS
   - Prisma
   - Heroku
 authors: